-Given the uncertainty of the proposed defaults in meeting these objectives, Board members recognized that the defaults would be modified as necessary to more correctly reflect fish use as more and better data became available.3 The Board also approved guidance for the Department of Natural Resources (Department) and others to use when implementing the rule and manual, and a long-term plan for riparian management that would address Clean Water Act and Endangered Species concerns.
+In 1996, after reviewing data primarily collected by the Point-No-Point Tribal Council, the Quinault Indian Nation, Washington Trout and the Department Fish & Wildlife, the Forest Practices Board (Board) adopted a consensus package of actions including emergency water typing rule with defaults for presumed fish use and a fish survey protocol to determine fish use.
+Given the uncertainty of the proposed defaults in meeting these objectives, Board members recognized that the defaults would be modified as necessary to more correctly reflect fish use as more and better data became available.
+The Board also approved guidance for the Department of Natural Resources (Department) and others to use when implementing the rule and manual, and a long-term plan for riparian management that would address Clean Water Act and Endangered Species concerns.
 This long-term riparian management plan ultimately resulted in the Forests & Fish Report (FFR) and the Forest Practices Habitat Conservation Plan (FPHCP).
 Water typing was a critical component of these efforts.
-As negotiations for FFR continued, the Board adopted a series of emergency rules based on the 1996 emergency rule.4
+As negotiations for FFR continued, the Board adopted a series of emergency rules based on the 1996 emergency rule.

-The FFR envisioned that the water typing system was to utilize a multiparameter, field-verified geographic information system (GIS) logistic regression model to determine water type.
+The FFR envisioned that the water typing system was to utilize a multi-parameter, field-verified geographic information system (GIS) logistic regression model to determine water type.
 Water typing maps would then be created from the model results.
 The model would determine the extent of fish habitat using geomorphic parameters such as basin size, gradient, elevation and other indicators.
-The modeling process was also designed to achieve a level of statistical accuracy of 95% in separating fish habitat streams and non-fish habitat streams; and that the demarcation of fish and nonfish habitat waters would be equally likely to over and under estimate the presence of fish habitat.5 Thus, several key principles were critical in the development of a water typing rule for FFR: high degree of accuracy, minimized risk, and balance of the remaining uncertainty.
+As stated in the FFR, "the risks between resource protection and timber harvest as determined by a model with a statistical accuracy of+/- 5% will be revised so that the line demarcating fish and non-fish habitat waters will be drawn so as to be equally likely to be over and under inclusive."
+Thus, several key principles were critical in the development of a water typing rule for FFR: high degree of accuracy, minimized risk, and balance of the remaining uncertainty.
 Both the FFR and FPHCP included this concept of equity in the allocation of error, which is also consistent with the earlier Timber-Fish-Wildlife (TFW) agreement.
 As stated in the National Marine Fisheries Service Biological Opinion:

 "Failure to correctly identify fish-bearing waters will occur and is assumed to lessen over time.
-It is assumed that any methods used to map or delineate such waters will have an approximately equal probability of identifying waters as fish-bearing where fish do not actually occur or the reverse, identifying waters as non-fish-bearing where fish actually do occur.
+It is assumed that any methods used to map or delineate such waters will have an approximately equal probability of identifying waters as fishbearing where fish do not actually occur or the reverse, identifying waters as nonfish-bearing where fish actually do occur.
 It is further assumed that such errors will be relatively small and largely offset at the landscape scale.
 This assumption is based upon the fact that this concept of equal error probabilities was inherent to the FPHCP."

 In 2001, when the Board adopted permanent rules for implementing the FFR, the model was not complete.
-The Board took an unusual action - it adopted two permanent administrative rules: one deemed the "permanent" rule, which described the model; and a second "interim" rule, which continued the provisions of the emergency rules first adopted in 1996 which continued the use of protocol surveys and the physical defaults.7
+The Board took an unusual action - it adopted two permanent administrative rules: one deemed the "permanent" rule, which described the model; and a second "interim" rule,